Eye Diseases & Conditions

 Astigmatism

 Astigmatism occurs because the cornea is shaped more like a football than a baseball.
-This different curvature causes 2 images to appear on the retina and causes blurry vision for any distance.
+This curvature causes two images to appear on the retina and causes blurry vision from any distance.
 Read on to learn more.

-Blepharitis is a very common eye disorder that involves the inflammation of the eyelashes and eyelid edges.
-There are two types of Blepharitis, find out if you or someone you know is suffering from this non-contagious condition.
+Blepharitis is a very common eye disorder that involves the inflammation of the eyelashes and eyelid rims.
+Find out if you or someone you know is suffering from this non-contagious condition.

 Cataracts